All Episodes

 That's it.

-By the way, the same thing the inspector general said about McCabe and Comey and all the referrals he made.
+By the way, the same thing the Inspector General said about McCabe and Comey and all the referrals he made.

 Yeah, lying, process crimes.

-The judge gag ordered him and said, You can't talk, you can't talk, you can't talk, you talk again, you tweet again, you'd say anything again, I'm putting you in jail.
+You talk again, you tweet again, you'd say anything again, I'm putting you in jail.

 And now then it's found guilty.

-Because the jury four person before the trial had previously condemned Roger Stone by name and Donald Trump and any Trump supporters as racist.
+No, we don't, because the jury four person before the trial had previously condemned Roger Stone by name and Donald Trump and any Trump supporters as racist.

 All of this has happened.